getpopper/popper/docs/sections/getting_started.md

 ```

 You should see the two containers from the example workflow being
+listed along with other containers.
+The name of the containers created
-listed.
-To obtain more detailed information of what this command does,
+by popper are prefixed with `popper_`.
+To obtain more detailed
+information of what the `popper run` command does, you can pass the
-you can pass the `--help` flag to it:
+`--help` flag to it:

 ```bash
 popper run --help